krakintgithub/main/roadmap/Readme.md

 # Krakin't Dynamic Roadmap

 IN PROGRESS:
-- Code the single-click Metamask sign-on
 - organize github onto organizations/projects
 - List the token on etherscan (pending approval) - resending the application
 - List the token on Bitcoin talk (pending etherscan)
 - Investigate listing on Bilaxy, Hotbit, Uniswap, Hoo, 1inch Exchange, Switcheo, IDEX
+- Video reveal intro (add sound)
+- Add google 2FA to a sign-on
+- Code the presale for a token
+- Make presale a DAPP
+- Record youtube videos as HOW-TOs

 OPEN:
-- Add google 2FA to a sign-on
-- Document the sign-on
 - Work on the Krakin't labs patent.
 - Mention the token once everything is properly done, here: https://en.bitcoin.it/wiki/Proof_of_burn
 - Register the logo and a trademark